Johnny9527/LCFC_2019/README.md

 ### Disclaimer:

 * For further information, please refers to other files.
 However, according to the Non-disclosure agreement (NDA), I am not allowed to share confidential documents or code to the public.
 Therefore, I will only share part of my works in this depository.
-For the code I shared, will not affect the regular operation or profit of LCFC.
+For the code and information I shared, will not affect the regular operation or profit of LCFC.